 ‹Sole hope, he had said.
 Or soul hope?
 What are soles anyway?
 The Ichtyostega is way above you, and over you!
 You want to lose out?
 Keep wriggling around, with no backbone?
 Evo was the first salesperson Gunter encountered, who lured by insults.
 But he had also been the first one Gunter ever met, so maybe that’s the way they do it.
 Gunter sternly ignores the glances he receives from his prehistoric contemporaries.
 They look like they equally bought into the schemes of this Evo guy.
 He’d like to talk to them, share the burden, but they seem to be caught each in their own, individual embarrassment.

-Gunter still believes it has something to say – deep, murky murmurings of unfathomable relevance, half-baked convictions about “eternity” and meaning, moonlit insights into silver-tongued seas that tell without cease to however has ears to hear truths as deep as I can bear about who we are and why and how we can be truly fulfilled and achieve our purpose.
+Gunter has something to say – maybe these new limbs extended his spirit outward as well: deep, murky murmurings of unfathomable relevance, half-baked convictions about “eternity” and meaning, moonlit insights into silver-tongued seas that tell, without cease, to however has ears to hear, truths as deep as anyone can bear.
 Untweetable, the twitchy sparrow of the day does not sing of such things, the merle may, as it beholds the liquid silver of the half moon, if you find leisure and muse to listen with intent.